Studies and internships abroad

 - On the pages of the Central Office for International Affairs, you will find student experience reports.

-Recognition of achievements from abroad is carried out after your return from abroad by the recognition officer of the Department of Computer Science Prof. Dr. Harald Köstler.
+Recognition of courses from abroad for Computer Science students is carried out after your return from abroad by the recognition officer of the Department of Computer Science Benjamin Mann (benjamin.mann@fau.de).

-If you have questions such as „Can this module from university X be recognized at FAU?“, please ask Harald Köstler.
+If you have questions such as „Can this module from university X be recognized at FAU?“, please ask Benjamin Mann.

 Dr. Zinaida Benenson (she/her) is the Erasmus coordinator for the Department of Computer Science.
+Please contact her under cs-erasmus@fau.de.
 You can contact her in German or English.
+Please do not call on the phone, but write an email mentioning your course of studies (Studiengang) and semester.
+Please always first send your questions via email.
+If later an online consultation becomes necessary, it can be conducted.

 Please look up the List of our Erasmus partners (external link, in German).